This is Part 2 of our stronger password series. For the other parts, click below:

-KeePassX is an open source password manager and is the trusted tool of the Tails developers.
-This privacy conscious, out-of-the-box operating system is used by the likes of Edward Snowden and Laura Poitras.
-If you regularly use Tails, or only trust yourself, this is the the password manager for you.
+KeePassX is an open-source password manager and is the trusted tool of the Tails developers.
+This privacy-conscious, out-of-the-box operating system is used by the likes of Edward Snowden and Laura Poitras.
+If you regularly use Tails, or only trust yourself, this is the password manager for you.

 KeePassX started out as the Linux version of KeePass but has since evolved into a solution for Windows and Mac users as well.
 KeePass is still around and has also expanded out of its original single platform market.
 Both variations are recommended.
-There are a large variety of unofficial KeePass releases, including apps for iOS and Android.
-A security assessment for each unofficial release is often difficult and time intensive, even for experienced users, so we recommended you stick to audited and well-tested software.
+There are many unofficial KeePass releases, including apps for iOS and Android.
+Assessing the security of each unofficial release is often difficult and time-intensive, even for experienced users, so we recommended you stick to audited and well-tested software.

-Open-source does not mean the software is totally secure, and plenty of small vulnerabilities ones have been reported with both KeePass and KeePassX.
+Open-source does not mean the software is totally secure, and plenty of small vulnerabilities have been reported with both KeePass and KeePassX.
 That being said, both tools are great software, especially because they function without the need to subscribe to a service.

 KeePassX stores your passwords in a database, which it encrypts with your password.
-This database is a single file which you save on a USB stick, backup in the cloud (if it’s encrypted well enough), or send to a colleague.
+This database is a single file that you can save on a USB stick, back up in the cloud (if it’s encrypted well enough), or send to a trusted colleague.

 Sharing KeePassX passwords selectively (rather than sharing all of them at once) is possible by making use of separate databases, but this is not the smoothest process.
-Once you decide which passwords you want to share, you must copy them into a separate KeePassX database and then share this database file with GitHub, Dropbox, or similar.
-Though each time the password database is updated on KeePassX you will have to reshare the database.
-Keeping the selected password files in sync and without a conflict can be difficult, and quickly becomes impractical with multiple users.
+Once you decide which passwords you want to share, you must copy them into a separate KeePassX database and then share this database file with GitHub, Dropbox, or a similar service.
+Though each time the password database is updated on KeePassX, you will have to reshare the database.
+Keeping the selected password files in sync and without a conflict can be difficult, and it quickly becomes impractical with multiple users.

 If you are sharing selected passwords with multiple users, you may wish to consider easier options.
 Between your own separate devices, however, it is a simple enough process with KeePassX.